FFY00/ffy00.github.io/content/index.rst

 Wireshark_
     Wireshark is the world’s foremost and widely-used network protocol analyzer.
-    I have implemented the USB HID report parser.
+    I have contributed the initial USB HID report parser code.

 CPython_
     The reference implementation of the Python programming language.
 I am